173-424-550 << 173-424-560 >> 173-424-570

 (ii) Company-wide, weighted average renewable content (percent) for dispensed hydrogen.

 (iii) Cost and revenue data.
-Provide a quarterly account of the following costs borne and revenues received by the station owner up through the most recent reporting quarter per station.
+Provide an initial account of the following costs borne and revenues received by the station owner up through the first reporting quarter per station.
+Following the initial report, provide an account once per year of the costs borne and revenues received by the station owner, per station, through the most recent reporting quarter.

 (A) Total capital expenditures ($)